pramodkumarkarn/hugo-pk/README.md

 ## Other stuff...
-Image manipulation:
+### Image manipulation
 This isn't necessary anymore now that I'm using the built-in resource (image cropping) tools within hugo.
+But in case you ever need to do it with ImageMagick, here you go:

 - Resize images for web use:
 ```